 Determining the capacity of your development team is an essential factor in planning for a successful upcoming project.
 Reliably knowing how much you can take on can help plan for the right number of resources, what you can outsource, and timelines for other projects in the more distant future, especially when using the Agile methodology.
 Figuring out capacity is very important, but it doesn’t have to be daunting!

 We’ve laid out this simple guide on how to use Microsoft Visual Studio Team Services to determine the capacity of your development team and help plan for resources.
 The version used here is online and available free of charge by registering at www.visualstudio.com

 This tool is very simple to use, yet it proves to be reliable for determining team capacity planning versus estimates of backlog items.
 This will allow an efficient control of the development evolution through the burndown graph.

-Planning the capacity of the team
+Planning the capacity of the team and IT consultants